As a Kung Fu and Qigong teacher, you get to meet all kinds of people.

 “Well, I heard that Wing Chun was the most deadliest, baddest martial art on the planet!”

-That’s an unusual name, I thought to myself.
-I’d shorten it.
+That’s an unusual name -- I’d shorten it.

 “Oh really?”
 I said.

 “Yeah, it is!
-And it can make you the most baddest streetfighter in the fastest time!”
-He continued with the sincere enthusiasm.
+And it can make you the most baddest streetfighter in the fastest time!” he gushed with enthusiasm.